MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 - **AllVersions=true** - Query string parameter.
 By default, the version returned is the latest.
 Include this optional parameter to request all published versions.

 - **Instance** - Route parameter.
 This optional parameter specifies the instance to return the version for.
-If omitted then all instances are returned.
+If omitted, all instances are returned.
 Valid instances are: Worldwide, China, Germany, USGovDoD, USGovGCCHigh

 The result from the version web method may be a single record or an array of records.
 The elements of each record are: